vasavamsi/Machine-Learning-Assignment-2/assignment_q8_subjective_answers.md

 # ES654-2020 Assignment 3

-*Your Name* - *Your Roll Number*
+*Vasa Vamsi Krishna* - *19210112*

 ------

-> Write the answers for the subjective questions here
+>With the gradient descent method the time taken is 0.321000099182sec
+>With the normal equation method the time taken is 0.0620000362396sec